andreas-kupries/aktive/docsrc/dev/opspec.md

 |:---				|
 |`type ID CRITCL C CONVERTER`	|

-The command declares a type the DSL can use for operator parameter and results.
+The command declares a type the DSL can use for operator parameters and results.

-Note that types have to be declared before their use.
+__Note__ that types have to be declared before their use.

 The core types needed by AKTIVE's runtime framework itself are declared in

   - [etc/runtime.tcl](/file?ci=trunk&name=etc/runtime.tcl)